Roofer: Safety measures

+In the United States, OSHA standards require employers to have several means of fall protection available to ensure the safety of workers.
+In construction, this applies to workers who are exposed to falls of 6 feet or more above lower levels.
 In the United States, regulation of the roofing trade is left up to individual states.
 Some states leave roofing regulation up to city-level, county-level, and municipal-level jurisdictions.
 Unlicensed contracting of projects worth over a set threshold may result in stiff fines or even time in prison.
-In Oklahoma roofers are required to meet insurance and roofing license guidelines.
-Roofers are also required to show their license number on their marketing material.
+In some states, roofers are required to meet insurance and roofing license guidelines.
+Roofers are also required to display their license number on their marketing material.